SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Extending-existing-Teams-Bot.md

 }
 ```

-The **onSharePointTaskGetCardViewAsync** method simply returns the Card View defined in the constructor as the only element in the dictionary of Card Views.
-The **onSharePointTaskGetQuickViewAsync** method creates an Adaptive Card using the **adaptivecards** package that you imported previously, and then returns the card into a Quick View object.
+The `onSharePointTaskGetCardViewAsync` method returns the Card View defined in the constructor as the only element in the dictionary of Card Views.
+The `onSharePointTaskGetQuickViewAsync` method creates an Adaptive Card using the **adaptivecards** package that you imported previously and then returns the card into a Quick View object.

 ## Updating the manifest of an already existing bot

 Your bot is now ready to support rendering as a Bot Powered ACE in Microsoft Viva Connection.
-However, in order to make it available as a new ACE in the Viva Connections Dashboard, you need to update the **manifest.json** file of the solution to declare this new capability.
+However, to make it available as a new ACE in the Viva Connections Dashboard, you need to update the **manifest.json** file of the solution to declare this new capability.
 Specifically, you need to add a section `dashboardCards`, for example right after the `bots` configured as follows.
 Here you can see an excerpt of the **manifest.json** file.

 ```JSON
 "dashboardCards": [